-- 1. Drive the SELF-AWARENESS campaign for the early detection of testicular cancer - 2.
+- 1. Drive the SELF- AWARENESS campaign for the early detection of testicular cancer - 2.
 Focus on youth EDUCATION through various teaching programme's aligned to national curriculum - 3.
-Partnering with the community to promote the changes needed for increased male awareness and openness towards discussing their health matters - 4.
-Collaborating with governing bodies to foster a best practice mentality for the early detection of testicular cancer.
+Provide OPPORTUNITIES linked to fun and accessible activities within the community

-DELAY IS DEADLY GET EDUCATED #DIDGE
+DELAY IS DEADLY GET EDUCATED